-If inventory levels at this third party or at our international distributors become too high, they may seek to reduce their inventory levels by reducing purchases from us.
-In 2005, we agreed with our largest wholesalers to enter into fee-for-service arrangements.
-As a result, we estimate that our three largest wholesalers reduced aggregate Angiomax inventory to an average of four to six weeks during the last two quarters of 2005 and the first quarter of 2006.
-In implementing the inventory reduction to reach this level during this period, we estimate that our three largest wholesalers reduced their aggregate inventories of Angiomax by approximately \$39.0 million which had an adverse effect on our revenue.
+If inventory levels at our sole source distributor or at our international distributors become too high, these distributors may seek to reduce their inventory levels by reducing purchases from us.
+In 2005, we agreed with our largest wholesalers at the time to enter into fee-for-service arrangements.
+As a result of these restructured arrangements, we estimate that our three largest wholesalers at the time reduced aggregate Angiomax inventory to an average of four to six weeks during the last two quarters of 2005 and the first quarter of 2006.
+In implementing the inventory reduction to reach this level during this period, we estimate that our three largest wholesalers reduced their aggregate inventories of Angiomax by approximately \$39.0 million, which had an adverse effect on our revenue in such periods.